SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/Search-Operators/if-operator-and.md

 There are two forms of ternary expression you can use in Sumo Logic queries: one is constructed using the **IF **operator, and the other uses the question mark (**?**) operator.
 The syntax varies slightly, but the results are equivalent.
-You can use the syntax you're most comfortable with.
+You can use the syntax you are most comfortable with.

 These expressions are used to evaluate a condition as either true or